 M J Ashcroft

 J L Abbotts

 D P W Davies

 A J Vause

 K L Lounds

-J Graham (appointed 24 November 2022)
+J Graham (resigned 29 February 2024)

-A N Runciman (resigned 4 July 2022)

-Employees and employee engagement, including the company's statement under \$172(1)
+Employees and employee engagement, including the company's statement under S172(1)

 Applications for employment by disabled persons are always fully considered, bearing in mind the aptitudes of the applicant concerned.
 In the event of members of staff becoming disabled every effort is made to ensure that their employment with the Company continues and that appropriate training is arranged.
 It is the policy of the Company that the training, career development and promotion of disabled persons should, as far as possible, be identical with that of other employees.